Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Curl-Flow Interpolation in 3D

 where ${S}$ is an oriented smooth surface, ${C}$ is the oriented boundary curve of the surface, and $\mathbf{r}$ is the boundary tangent direction.
 (The second equality holds by Stokes' theorem.)
 Discretizing \eqref{eq:continousFaceFlux} with midpoint quadrature for the single face in Figure~\ref{fig:velToVP}, right, we have

-where ${h}$ is a cell width and ${\mathbf{e}_e}$ is the oriented unit normal vector along an edge.
-(Finite differencing of ${\mathbf{u} = \nabla \times \boldsymbol{\psi} }$ would yield the same result.)
+where ${h}$ is a cell width and ${\mathbf{e}_e}$ is the oriented unit vector along an edge.
+(Finite differences on \eqref{eq:VPCondition} yields the same.)
 Equation \ref{eq:discreteFaceFlux} relates four unknown edge $\psi_e$ values to one face $u_f$ velocity.
 Stacking the equations for all grid faces yields a global sparse linear system.

-Solving \eqref{eq:VPCondition} is an inverse curl problem having infinitely many solutions.
-For example, a single cell has a seven-dimensional null space: there are 12 edge-based $\psi_e$ unknowns and just five linearly independent face $u_f$ values (the sixth is made redundant by incompressibility).
-A unique solution can be selected by choosing a gauge condition~\cite{Silberman2019}.
-We adopt the popular \emph{Coulomb} gauge, which enforces zero divergence of the vector potential (${\nabla \cdot \boldsymbol{\psi} = 0}$).
-It offers maximal smoothness of the $\boldsymbol{\psi}$ field, which will be attractive for interpolation.
+Equation \ref{eq:VPCondition} is an inverse curl problem with infinitely many solutions, e.g., a single cell has a seven-dimensional null space: 12 edge $\psi_e$ and five linearly independent face $u_f$ (the sixth is redundant by incompressibility).
+We select a unique solution using the popular \emph{Coulomb} gauge condition (with our boundary condition), which enforces ${\nabla \cdot \boldsymbol{\psi} = 0}$.
+This gauge offers maximal smoothness of the $\boldsymbol{\psi}$ field, which will be attractive for interpolation.